45 Careers Using Science, Technology, Engineering, and Math

 - Veterinary Technician: A veterinary technician assists a veterinarian in providing medical care to animals.

-- Web Developer: A web developer creates applications and software that makes websites function.
+- Web Developer: A web developer creates applications and software that make websites function.